Current as of November 2018 | Download print version (in PDF)

 In general, a natural or legal person, including a company, is entitled to a deduction from assessable income for cash donations over Australian Dollar (AUD) $2 to certain NPOs, public funds, public authorities, and specified persons.
 To be deductible, gifts of property must have a value exceeding AUD $5,000 as valued by the Commissioner of Taxation, unless they are publicly listed shares.

-The Australian Taxation Office (ATO) has in recent years vastly increased the amount of information readily accessible on the taxation of NPOs and incentives for philanthropy.
+The Australian Taxation Office (ATO) keeps information that is readily accessible on the taxation of NPOs and incentives for philanthropy.
 It maintains a comprehensive website containing legislation, cases, policy statements, and plain English fact sheets and guides.
-The ACNC also has a growing set of resources and tolls on its website.
+The ACNC also has a significant set of resources and tools on its website.

 Australia is a federal system with laws at the federal, state/territorial, and local level applicable to NPOs.
 In addition, a majority of states and territories have legislation regulating fundraising, and each attorney general has inherent responsibility to supervise charitable trusts.

-The Australian Charities and Not-for-profits Commission Act 2012 (ACNC Act) governs eligibility of a not-for-profit entity to be registered as a charity, and it establishes governance standards and reporting requirements that registered organizations must meet to maintain their registration.
+The Australian Charities and Not-for-profits Commission Act 2012 (ACNC Act) governs eligibility of a not-for-profit entity to be registered as a charity for federal purposes, and it establishes governance standards and reporting requirements that registered organizations must meet to maintain their registration.
 Registration is a prerequisite for access to Commonwealth tax concessions and for other purposes.
-The ACNC came into effect on 3 December 2012, new governance standards for charities became operational 1 July 2013, and the statutory definition of charity established by the Charities Act 2013 came into effect on 1 January 2014.
+The ACNC came into effect on December 3, 2012, new governance standards for charities became operational on July 1, 2013, and the Charities Act 2013 came into effect on January 1, 2014.
+A scheduled review of the ACNC Act was completed in 2018 and is expected to generate legislative and regulatory reform proposals.

 Key legislation includes: